On the asymptotic magnitude of subsets of Euclidean space: The magnitude of a circle

 \subsection{The intrinsic metric}

-Another obvious, perhaps more obvious, choice of metric on a length $\ell$ circle is the `arc-length' metric so that the distance between two points $p_1$ and $p_2$ on the circle which subtend an angle $\theta\in[0,\pi)$ at the centre is $\ell\theta/2\pi$.
+Another obvious, perhaps more obvious, choice of metric on a length $\ell$ circle is the `arc-length' metric so that the distance between two points $p_1$ and $p_2$ on the circle which subtend an angle $\theta\in[0,\pi]$ at the centre is $\ell\theta/2\pi$.

 We will denote the length $\ell$ circle with this metric by $\bar C_\ell$.
 On the one hand this metric can be viewed as `the' intrinsic metric on the circle which exists independent of any embedding and corresponds to the natural Riemannian structure on the circle.
-On the other hand this can be seen as another way to put a `subspace metric' on a subset of a metric space: on a sufficiently nice metric space one can define the arc-length of a path in the space and define a metric on any subspace by taking the distance between two points to be the length of the shortest path between them which lies in the subspace.
+On the other hand this can be seen as another way to put a `subspace metric' on a subset of a metric space: on a metric space one can define the arc-length of a path in the space and define a metric on any subspace by taking the distance between two points to be the length of the shortest path between them which lies in the subspace.

-To define the magnitude of this metric space we again approximate the circle by a sequence of subsets of evenly spaced points.
-Namely, let $\bar K^n_\ell$ be the metric space with $n$ points labelled $1,\dots,n$ such that the distance between the $i$th and $j$th points is given by
+To calculate the magnitude of this metric space we again approximate the circle by a sequence of subsets of evenly spaced points.
+Note that although this is not a metric inherited from Euclidean space, the metric is still positive definite~\cite[Theorem~3.6(6)]{Meckes:PositiveDefinite} and so the approximation approach still works.
+So, let $\bar K^n_\ell$ be the metric space with $n$ points labelled $1,\dots,n$ such that the distance between the $i$th and $j$th points is given by

 Again this is a homogeneous space as the cyclic group of order $n$ acts transitively on it, so we can apply Speyer's Formula (Theorem~\ref{Thm:SpeyersFormula}) to obtain the magnitude of this finite approximation to the length $\ell $ circle with the intrinsic metric: